Railways in

 trains and historic electric trams operate along the first few km of

-the line from Campos do Jordão (Site in Portuguese)
+the line from Campos do Jordão.

 - Trem de Corcovado rack railway running through the Tijuca